Jubatian/rrpge-spec/specs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The architecture of the Video Accelerator and the data bus components provided for interfacing the 32 bit Video memory with the CPU's 16 bit bus.
+The architecture of the Video Accelerator and the data bus components provided for interfacing the 32 bit Video bus through the CPU's 16 bit bus.

 File "bin_rpa.rst"